fongc123/notes/Data Visualization/Principles.md

 Excessive chart junk can cause **vibration**, **illusions**, or **visual distortion**.

 > [!INFO]
-> Chart junk may be useful to convey further messages to the viewer, but analytics relies on efficiency and simplificty.
+> Chart junk *may* be useful to convey further messages to the viewer, but analytics relies on efficiency and simplificty.
 Presentation graphs have a low data-ink ratio, while analytical graphs have a high data-ink ratio.

+Occassionally, redundancy is useful to demonstrate continuity, especially in a timeline.

+Axes and markers should also be properly considered, especially axis ratios, dual axes, axis normalization, etc.

+## Additional Suggestions
+ <span style = "color:lightblue">Grice's maxims of polite conversation</span> also provides additional graphical design choices.